JunoLab/JunoDocs.jl/docs/src/man/faq.md

 Restart Atom and you should be good to go!

+---

+There's a chance the update of `julia-client` failed.
+To get a clean re-install while preserving any setting you might have changed, try the following steps:

+1. Close all Atom instances.
+2. Start a terminal (e.g. `cmd` on Windows or the Terminal App on MacOS)
+3. Execute `apm uninstall julia-client`.
+4. Execute `apm install julia-client`.
+5. Start Juno.
+Evertyhing should work again.

 ### Some Juno package is using the wrong precompile cache, what do I do?

 This problem manifests itself in errors like: